alpine9000/roidserver/README.md

 Building
 --------
 A very simple Makefile is included, however this may require editing or replacement depending on your compiler and environment. _roidserver_ is a single C file, so compilation in other environments should be quite simple.
-To build roidserver for an Amiga use (https://github.com/bebbo/amiga-gcc)[Bebbo's Amiga GCC]
+To build roidserver for an Amiga use [https://github.com/bebbo/amiga-gcc](Bebbo's Amiga GCC)

 Running
 -------